 Informality and general friendliness are characteristics in relationships of all ages, economic statuses, and social groups.
 People are tolerant of almost all kinds of behavior and never expect foreigners to understand the intricacies of social customs, but by following a few simple rules for conduct and adopting a few Indonesian ways, you can quickly and easily gain respect from the people in Indonesia.
 Because of assumptions made about foreigners by locals, there will be a curfew during your time in Indonesia.
 This will help alleviate assumptions about your morals and behavior.

 DOS AND DON'TS

-Public displays of opposite-sex affection are not acceptable, although this may be changing with the younger generation in some areas.
+Public displays of opposite-sex affection are not acceptable, even between married and engaged couples.

 Modest dress and a clean, neat appearance will create a very good impression.